OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/nodejs/Readme.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

   - Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`.
-(Note the MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)
+(**Note:** The MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

   - In a terminal, navigate to `samples/bot-adaptive-card-actions/nodejs`